. . . an important decision

 Automobile advance/accountable plan—no taxable income.
-Pastor Smith received a $500 automobile allowance advance on April 1, 2009.
-On May 10, he submits his April 2009 auto log with adequate information to substantiate 1,030 church-related miles.
-Based on the 2009 business mileage rate of 55 cents per mile, the church reimburses him $566.50, less the $500 advance, or $66.50.
+Pastor Smith received a $500 automobile allowance advance on April 1.
+On May 10, he submits his April auto log with adequate information to substantiate the church-related miles.
+Based on the current business mileage rate, the church reimburses him $598, less the $500 advance, or $98.

-Since $566.50 advance and reimbursement represents reimbursement for church-related miles, there is no tax reporting required by the church for April regarding the automobile advance and reimbursement.
+Since the $598 advance and reimbursement represents reimbursement for church-related miles, there is no tax reporting required by the church for April regarding the automobile advance and reimbursement.
 The payments for April are tax-free.

 Automobile advance/accountable plan—some taxable income.
-Let's use the same facts as in the previous example except Pastor Smith only substantiates 800 church-related miles for April.
-Since 800 X 55 cents per mile, or $440, is less than the $500 advance, Pastor Smith must either return $60 ($500 minus $440.00) to the church within 120 days after the expenses were incurred or the church must add $60 to taxable income for the April advance less reimbursement.
+Let's use the same facts as in the previous example except Pastor Smith is only reimbursed $475 for April miles.
+Since the $475 is less than the $500 advance, Pastor Smith must either return $25 ($500 minus $475) to the church within 120 days after the expenses were incurred or the church must add $25 to taxable income for the April advance less reimbursement.

 No advance/reimbursement after miles is substantiated.
-In this example, the church reimburses Pastor Smith 55 cents per mile for 2009 only upon the submission of substantiation of his church relates miles.
+In this example, the church reimburses Pastor Smith $550 for April miles upon the submission of substantiation of his church relates miles.
 No advances are made.
 This arrangement meets the accountable expense plan rules and is tax-free to Pastor Smith and the church has no federal reporting requirements related to the reimbursement.

 Summary.
 In the final analysis, it's not whether a church calls a payment an allowance or reimbursement—it's the substance of the transaction.
 Unless payments meet the accountable plan rules, they are always taxable for income and social security tax purposes.